The Wheatsheaf Backpack crochet pattern is easily worked with basic and shell stitches to create a modern and fun accessory!

-This pattern is worked in joined rounds using basic stitches, including the Chain, Single, Double, Slip, and Shell stitches!
+Crochet this pattern by joining rounds of basic stitches, including the Chain, Single, Double, Slip, and Shell stitches!

 • Tote bags are quick and easy projects to work up – especially when you follow our video tutorials for each part!